panchishin/alphabeta/README.md

 # Example

+If you have installed this as a npm dependency first change directory to *node_modules/alphabeta/*.

 ## Tic Tac Toe

-Execute the *tic tac toe* example like so using the command line
+Execute the *tic tac toe* example.
+Run the example using the command line like so

 ```bash
 # player 1 and 2 both only get 1 look-ahead